Skip to content

 Decision-making conditions are usually based on a threshold

-Another drawback of Behavior Trees and Finite State Machines is that the decision-making conditions are usually based on a threshold.
-Consider this decision-making logic of an Enemy AI:
+One more drawback of traditional AI techniques that rely on conditions for decision-making, such as BTs, FSMs and GOAP is that the conditions are usually based on a threshold.
+Consider this decision-making logic of an enemy AI:

 if(IsPlayerInAttackRange())